CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ![Throughput colo Unpack](/figures/test.png "Colocated Throughput")

 ## Throughput Performance Analysis

+In this section, we will compare throughput clients: `put-tensor` and `unpack-tensor`, for colocated and standard deployement.

 Starting with the Throughput Standard tests, we first notice the outside points for both `put_tensor` and `unpack_tensor` are notabley higher than the median for each plot.
 The outliers increase with the less